 Android 4.4 — nicknamed KitKat — is the 10th major version of Android.
-For devices running vanilla Android (such as Google's Nexus line) it's the most significant change to the look and feel of the OS since 2011's Ice Cream Sandwich release.
+For devices running vanilla Android (such as Google's Nexus line) it was the most significant change to the look and feel of the OS since 2011's Ice Cream Sandwich release.

 Android 4.4 was announced in September 2013 with the unveiling of an oversized Android KitKat statue outside Google's Building 44 in Mountain View, and a promotional tie-in with candy maker Nestle.
-But it wasn't until October 31st that we learned exactly what was new in this Android version.
+But it wasn't until October of that year that we learned exactly what was new in this Android version.
 KitKat brought a new, lighter color scheme to Android, with flatter icons and (on the Nexus 5 only, at least at first) a redesigned home screen launcher incorporating Google Now.
-There's a new dialer app for vanilla Android devices that draws on the Google Maps business directory.
-Apps can now make the notification bar atop the screen transparent, and the new Immersive mMode hides this bar, and any software keys, to let you view your content full-screen.
-Under-the-hood changes include improved wireless payment support through HCE (host card emulation), support for low-powered sensors such as pedometers and optimizations to help the OS run on devices with as little as 512MB of RAM.
+There was a new dialer app for vanilla Android devices that drew on the Google Maps business directory.
+Apps could make the notification bar atop the screen transparent, and the new Immersive mMode got rid of any software borders, to let you view your content full-screen.
+Under-the-hood changes included improved wireless payment support through HCE (host card emulation), support for low-powered sensors such as pedometers and optimizations to help the OS run on devices with as little as 512MB of RAM.
 (Important with the emergence of Android Wear in 2014.)

 Throughout most of its development Android 4.4 was known internally at Google as "Key Lime Pie," however this unofficial nickname was dropped after the Nestle tie-in.